therealryanbonham/badnest/info.md

 ## Drawbacks

-- Won't work with 2FA enabled accounts (Works with 2fa Google Accounts)
 - Tested with a single thermostat, I have no other devices to test with
 - Camera integration is untested by me
 - Nest Protect integration is untested by me
-- Nest could change their webapp api at any time, making this defunct
+- Nest could change their webapp api at any time, making this defunct (this has happened before, see <https://github.com/USA-RedDragon/badnest/issues/67>)

 ## Configuration